Walter Holcomb: Biography

 Walter Benton Holcomb was born on July 29, 1877, or 1878 in Winston-Salem, North Carolina.
 He started his religious career at the age of sixteen around 1895 around the same time as a meeting with famed evangelist Samuel Porter Jones with whom he would be closely connected.
 Around 1900 he started publishing a magazine called the Revival.
 During this time, he traveled with Jones until the latter died in 1906.
-Present at the death of Jones, Holcomb assisted Jone's widow in the creation of the biography, The Life and Sayings of Sam P. Jones.
-Holcomb as edited a compilation Jone's sermons.
+Present at the death of Jones, Holcomb assisted Jones' widow in the creation of the biography, The Life and Sayings of Sam P. Jones.
+Holcomb also edited a compilation of Jones' sermons.
 He married Blanche Lamar on December 3, 1902, but she died on January 21, 1904.
 After that he married Sam P. Jones's daughter Julia on April 17, 1907.
 He traveled for a few years on the Chautauqua circuit, preaching throughout the south in places like Texas and Florida.
 His most popular address was called 'Holcomb's Horse Race" or "They're Off", a lecture in which he drew upon the Four Horsemen of the Apocalypse to condemn divorce, anarchy and alcoholism among other vices.
 In summer of 1922, he departed for a tour of Europe with stops including Germany, Belgium, Poland, Prague.
 His talks in Prague resulted in the book "Modern Evangelism and Ancient Environment."
 In 1936, he made a similar Asian tour of Korea, Japan and China.
 On August 8, 1928, Holcomb recorded four sermons for the Okeh Records company in Atlanta, Georgia.
-The four titles were "Safety First", "House of Prayer", "Hearts Algow" and one other with title uncertain.
+The four titles were "Safety First", "House of Prayer", "Hearts Aglow" and one other with title uncertain.
 Only "Safety First" and "House of Prayer" were issued as Okeh 45262.
 In 1945, he preached throughout Central and South America and made a return in the early 1960's to hold revivals in Lima, Peru and Buenos Aires, Argentina.
-Despite a 1955 heart attack, he remained active into the sixties, often involving himself in the political issues of the day like racism and the election of John F. Kennedy especially regarding his Catholicism.
+Despite a 1955 heart attack, he remained active into the sixties, often involving himself in the political issues of the day, such as racism and the election of John F. Kennedy, especially regarding his Catholicism.
 Holcomb died on February 16, 1965, with a funeral on February 19.
 He was buried in Oak Hill Cemetery, Cartersville.